michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0024.md

 - adj: owing gratitude or recognition to another for help or favors etc
 - adj: under a legal obligation to someone
 ### Family
-indebted: indebtedness+;debt: debts, indebted;indebtedness: indebtednesses
+- indebted: indebtedness+
+- debt: debts, indebted
+- indebtedness: indebtednesses
 ### Examples
 - Etihad owns a 29 percent stake in Air Berlin after stepping in to support the heavily indebted airline.
 - This will be fast relief for indebted industrial companies.